aziz6292/StitchXcel/README.md

 ## Overview

-StitchXcel is a Python-Flask project designed to streamline the tailoring process, providing an efficient platform for tailoring services.
-This web application empowers customers to place orders, customize measurements, and receive post-delivery updates from the tailor.
+StitchXcel is a full-stack Python-Flask project utilizing an ORM model, MongoDB, JavaScript for AJAX, and Jinja templating to streamline the tailoring process.
+It provides an efficient platform for tailoring services, empowering customers to place orders, customize measurements, and receive post-delivery updates from the tailor.

 ## Features